DonoA/Skiff/README.md

 Skiff
 ==
-Skiff is a simple programming language designed to run in an interpreter.
-The project is mainly designed as an experiment into building a programming language and the many problems that form along the way.
+Skiff is a refrence based Java like programming language designed for compilation into C. The project is mainly designed as an experiment into the inner working of a programming lanugage and compiler.
+The language is designed with the hope that it will allow full compilation into C as well as interpretation on a simple, jvm like virtual machine.

-## Core:
-The language is designed with the hope that it will allow full compilation into C as well as native interpretation.
-The former means that any built in functions that perform special operations have to be written in C and imported if needed.
-The latter means that the translator must actually understand what the code is meant to do as well as maintain an environment for the code to be executed in.
+## Skiff to C transpiler:
+Skiff is designed to be translated into C but support many features that C does not.
+Ideally Skiff will support classes, garbage collection, and closures all while transpiling into C. This will also allow the language implicit compatibility with C functions.

+## Skiff on a VM
+Compiling Skiff into a simple VM targetting assembly language will require a deeper understanding of how a machine operates and force Skiff to understand the meaning of the code more than a simple compiler will.

-## Statements:
+## Statements And Implementation:
 | Name | Example | Parse | Compile | Test |
 | ---- | ------- | ----- | ------- | ---- |
 | Declare Variable | `name: Type` | ✓ | ✓ | ⅹ |